-The Ant Group, a Chinese fintechnology company, was poised to become the largest IPO in world history.
-In fact, the offering was pulled after it reportedly became embroiled in Chinese politics.
-Nevertheless, the gargantuan valuation clearly demonstrates that fintechnology’s moment has arrived.
+The Ant Group, a Chinese fintech company, was poised to become the largest IPO in world history.
+In fact, the flotation was pulled after, reportedly, it became embroiled in Chinese politics.
+Nevertheless, the gargantuan valuation clearly demonstrates that fintech’s moment has arrived.

 The genius of the Ant Group is in its bundling of so many financial services in one place.
 It has Alipay, the world’s biggest payment platform.
 It has a lending platform.
 It has an enormous money-market fund and a third-party credit rating system.
 It offers a wealth management platform and health insurance.

-Despite this setback to the Ant Group, its rise will impact Big technology: you can bet Apple, Google, and Amazon are taking furious notes.
+Despite this setback to the Ant Group, its rise will impact Big Tech: you can bet Apple, Google, and Amazon are taking furious notes.
 And of course, it will impact individual consumers.

 But what does all this mean to financial services in the mid-market space?

-Before we get into the details, let us remember that software and other technology has been supporting and enabling financial services for decades.
-And, similarly, many who call themselves “disruptors” are simply finding innovative ways to present traditional financial institutions’ products and services.
+Before we get into the details, let’s remember that software and other tech has been supporting and enabling financial services for decades.
+And, similarly, many who call themselves ‘disruptors’ are simply finding innovative ways to present traditional financial institutions’ products and services.
 So, in part, this is a new name for a revolution long in the making.

 When it comes down to it, much of the value in this disruption is simply about making customer’s lives easier.